 Finally, there's the issue of air pressure within the entire HVAC system.
 When you add vent filters, you increase the resistance of the air as it travels through the filter.

 Depending on the material and design of the filter, some create more resistance than others.
+Look at the MERV (Minimum Efficiency Reporting Values) rating of the filter.
+The lower the MERV rating, the less filtration; the higher the rating, the better the filtration but more resistance on the HVAC system.
 Extra air resistance means that your HVAC system has to work extra hard to do its job.
 Thus, some professionals think vent filters are an unnecessary burden on the system.

 Instead, you might consider using an air filtration system that operates independently from your HVAC system.
 However, in order to make the best choice for your home, consult with an HVAC professional.